cipherstash/eqlpy/examples/README.md

 * Docker
 * Docker compose
 * CipherStash account
-* (Optinal) direnv or other tools to load environment variables from a file
+* (Optional) direnv or other tools to load environment variables from a file

 ### psycopg example